Soyle-Productions/soyle-stories-user-manual/how do I.../create/a Location.md

 There are two ways to create a new location.

-## Create the First Location in Your Story:
+## Create a location in the Locations List tool:

 1. Create a Project
 2. Select the Locations List tool